tdegeus/GooseFEM/docs/theory/readme.rst

     \bm{\sigma}_{\eta} = \eta\; \vec{\nabla} \dot{\vec{x}}

-  But, we can now use also other expressions.
-For example the damping equivalent of linear elasticity:
+  But, we can now also use other expressions.
+For example, the damping equivalent of linear elasticity:

   .. math::